kubernetes-sigs/gateway-api/site-src/index.md

 transformation, and sometimes more advanced features like authentication and authorization, rate limiting, and circuit breaking.

-The Gateway API is an interface, or set of resources, that model service networking in Kubernetes.
+Gateway API is an interface, or set of resources, that model service networking in Kubernetes.
 One of the main resources is a `Gateway`, which declares the Gateway type (or class) to instantiate and its configuration.
-As a Gateway Provider, you can implement the Gateway API to model Kubernetes service networking in an expressive, extensible, and role-oriented way.
+As a Gateway Provider, you can implement Gateway API to model Kubernetes service networking in an expressive, extensible, and role-oriented way.

 Most Gateway API implementations are API Gateways to some extent, but not all